 A specially trained dietitian is also available to provide one-on-one nutritional counseling and help you develop a healthy eating plan.

 Maintaining a healthy blood pressure is important for preventing heart problems.
 Our cardiologists are familiar with the latest and most effective treatment techniques for managing high blood pressure (hypertension).
 In addition to prescribing the latest medications, we also work with you to create nutritional and fitness plans to help enhance your efforts to stay well and disease free.

 Heart disease is frequently still thought of as a “man’s disease.”
 In reality, it is the leading cause of death and disability in women, claiming seven times more lives than breast cancer.
 That is why it is so important to detect problems early so that women who are at risk receive proper prevention and treatment.
 Our cardiologists understand that symptoms of heart disease often differ between men and women, and that women are not always protected from cardiovascular disease at an early age.
 That is why our team works with each woman individually to ensure a prompt diagnosis and treatment.

 Healing the Heart

-In the cardiac rehabilitation program available at the Temple Heart & Vascular Institute at Jeanes Hospital, patients with cardiac problems, especially patients recovering from heart attack or heart surgery, work to improve their heart health by following a program that includes a medically supervised exercise plan, healthy-living education and counseling to reduce stress.
+In the cardiac rehabilitation program available at Temple University Hospital – Jeanes Campus, patients with cardiac problems, especially patients recovering from heart attack or heart surgery, work to improve their heart health by following a program that includes a medically supervised exercise plan, healthy-living education and counseling to reduce stress.
 The program requires a long-term commitment from patients and their multidisciplinary healthcare team to maximize the chances of full recovery and continued health.